Coronavirus (COVID-19) and statutory induction for newly qualified teachers in Wales: temporary guidance

 Career entry profile

-Newly qualified teachers commencing induction on or after 1 September 2017 will need to upload their career entry profile (CEP) to their induction profile via the Professional Learning Passport on the Education Workforce Council (EWC) website.
+Newly qualified teachers can access their career entry profile (CEP) via the Professional Learning Passport on the Education Workforce Council (EWC) website.

 Roles and responsibilities during induction